jack17529/Accounts-Service/README.md

 # Accounts-Service

+Made a account microservice that can create user from a `POST` request and store it in a `Postgres DB`; and can get user information using `UUID` with a `GET` request.
+Used `bcrypt` to hash the password in the database.

+NOTE - This isn't a Sign-Up and Sign-In service, it is just an account service although it can be turned into one with a few lines of code :)

 ## Running

 1. Download the project in your GOPATH.
+2. Create a database with name `users` or whatever name you like.
-2. Go to `accounts/pkg/db/db.go` file and fill your database connection information to connect to the database.
+3. Go to `accounts/pkg/db/db.go` file and fill your database connection information to connect to the database.
-3. cd inside the folder and run `docker-compose up` using the `docker-compose.yml` file or using `go run accounts/cmd/main.go`.
+4. cd inside the folder and run `docker-compose up` using the `docker-compose.yml` file or using `go run accounts/cmd/main.go`.
-4. Start Postman for doing request and response as shown below or use curl commands.
+5. Start Postman for doing request and response as shown below or use curl commands.

 ## Request And Response